 What to Check if You Cannot Upload Magento Images?

-If you are getting stuck with images that have been uploaded, but not visible at the site, do not forget that images upload is the bulk procedure and in order to be able to see the changes at the front-end, you need to do make sure that you have cleared cache and refreshed Magento indices.
+If you are getting stuck with images that have been uploaded, but not visible at the site, do not forget that images upload is the bulk procedure and in order to be able to see the changes at the front-end you need to do make sure that you have cleared cache and refreshed Magento indices.

 - Magento image size